KellenWatt/python-lessons/10-Project-2/instructions.md

 to work!

 Your task is to write a series of functions that will manage the restaurant's inventory.
 These functions will be:
-- `use_item(inventory, item, count)` - subtract an item from inventory, if it exists and there is enough.
+- `use_item(inventory, name, count)` - subtract an item from inventory, if it exists and there is enough.
-- `stock_item(inventory, item, count)` - add an item to inventory, even if it hasn't been ordered before.
+- `stock_item(inventory, name, count)` - add an item to inventory, even if it hasn't been ordered before.
-- `item_amount(inventory, item)` - return the current amount of the item
+- `item_amount(inventory, name)` - return the current amount of the item
 - `is_stocked(inventory, name)` - return a boolean indicating if the item is in stock or not
 - `has_enough(inventory, name, count)` - return a boolean indicating if there are at least `count` of the item.
 - `in_history(inventory, name)` - return a boolean indicating if the item has ever been stocked